Think Big Run The Bridge has 2 hotel partners, each offering an exclusive deal for Run The Bridge participants!

 The Epic 5km Run and Spectran Group 10km Run are running events only.
 Of course you can walk bits of it, but given our time limit to cross the Tasman Bridge and re-open it to the public, walking only in the 10km event is not allowed.

-In 2024, Think Big Run The Bridge is raising funds for Rotary Tasmania!
-Find out more here.
+In 2024, Think Big Run The Bridge raised funds for Rotary Tasmania!

 Short answer is yes, as its a requirement of our insurance.